Consensus Entropy: Harnessing Multi-VLM Agreement for Self-Verifying and Self-Improving OCR: Method

 We introduce Consensus Entropy (CE), a novel approach to OCR quality assessment that requires no ground truth supervision.
 Our method builds on a key insight illustrated in Figure~\ref{fig:entropy}: when multiple independent models process the same image, \textbf{correct outputs naturally converge in a shared representation space while erroneous outputs diverge}.
 This pattern of convergence and divergence serves as a powerful signal for estimating output quality without requiring labeled data.

 Our framework begins by collecting outputs from a set of independent OCR models $\mathcal{M} = \{M_1, M_2, ..., M_n\}$ for an image $I$.
 To estimate prediction agreement, we measure the pairwise similarity between all model outputs $(O_i, O_j)$.
 The choice of metric is task-dependent: for tasks requiring character-level precision (e.g., standard OCR, mathematical expressions), we use Edit Distance; for tasks where semantic meaning is key, we compute cosine similarity between output embeddings from a pre-trained text encoder.
-We then calculate the pairwise entropy $\mathcal{E}$ between all model output pairs: